milt7oner/info-teacher/src/content/grades/kinder-b.md

 ---
-title: "Coding Club"
+title: "Kindergarten B"
 teacher:
-  name: "Diego Alzate Cruz"
+  name: "Sandra Carolina Astudillo Ruíz "
-  subject: "STEM Teacher"
+  subject: "Kindergarten B"
-  photo: "/teachers/diego.jpg"
+  photo: "/teachers/kinder-b.jpg"
-  age: 28
+  age: 34
-  birthday: "1997-04-16"
+  birthday: "'28-08-1991"
-  address: "diegoalzate@cca.edu.co"
+  address: "sandraastudillo@cca.edu.co"
   favorites:
-    color: "Green"
+    color: "Black"
-    food: "Hamburguesa"
+    food: "Pasta"
-    pet: "Cat"
+    pet: "Dogs"
-    music: "Worship"
+    music: "Rock"
-    movie: "Anime"
+    movie: "Brave"
     season: "Summer"
-    place: "Church"
+    place: "A museum"
-    sports: "Football"
+    sports: "Running"
-    subject: "Quantum Computation"
+    subject: "English"
 ---

-Welcome to **Coding Club**!
+Welcome to **Kindergarten**!
-I'm excited to be your instructor this year.
-As a Telematics Engineer with a passion for technology and education, I believe coding is one of the most powerful tools we can learn to shape the future.

-Whether you're just starting out or already experimenting with code, this club is designed to spark your creativity and help you grow.

-Outside of the classroom, I enjoy sports, traveling, and diving into video games — especially the ones that challenge your logic and strategy.

-I love seeing how tech connects with everyday life, and I hope to share that enthusiasm with you.
-Together, we'll explore programming languages like Python and JavaScript, build cool projects, and learn how to think like real developers.
+Dear Parents and Students,  Welcome to a brand new school year in Kindergarten!
+We are so excited to begin this journey together.
+This year will be filled with wonderful learning, new challenges, and many opportunities to grow.
+Our goals are to help each child develop a love for learning, strengthen their skills, and build confidence as they explore the world around them.
+We are ready to receive our students with joy, patience, and care, creating a safe and happy environment where every child feels valued.
+Together, we will make this a year full of discovery, growth, and memorable experiences.
+With love and enthusiasm, Ms. Astudillo.